Curate

 Six personas.
 One primary lens.

 Tomás Pereira-Cruz became the primary generative persona.
 29, content strategist, Miami.
 Recently diagnosed with ADHD.
-Has abandoned four fitness apps in two years — not because he stopped wanting to move, but because each one eventually made him feel watched and behind.
+Has abandoned four fitness apps in two years — not because he stopped wanting to move, but because each one eventually made him feel watched and behind for missing a day.
 Every design decision was filtered through one question: would this work for Tomás on a Tuesday night when his energy is low, and his patience is lower?

 UX JOURNEY + OPPORTUNITIES

 Mapping Tomás's journey across five stages — Awareness, Consideration, Onboarding, Core Use, and Retention — identified where existing products lose users and why.
-Three opportunities emerged, each tied to a specific moment of failure.
+Three opportunities emerged, each tied to a specific moment of failure that no competitor had closed.

 Three opportunities.
 Each one a failure mode no competitor had fixed.